 I know, all nets look the same, so why should anyone bother to get a different net for different species of fish?

 That’s what I will be covering in this article.
-So you can know exactly what kind of net you should be using for bass.
-But not just for bass, you will know which net to use for any kind of fish that you catch.
+So you can know exactly what kind of a fishing net you should be using for bass.
+But not just for bass, you will know which fishing net to use for any kind of fish that you catch.

 So without any further ado, let’s just jump right into it.